cssu/cssu.ca-old/feedback/index.md

 permalink: /feedback/
 ---

 This is where you can provide us (the CSSU) with your feedback/concerns.
-Feel free to leave your name and email if you want to be contacted otherwise you can remain anonymous.
+Feel free to leave your name and email if you want to be contacted or you can omit them for the sake of anonymity

 <form action="https://formspree.io/cssu@teach.cs.toronto.edu" method="POST">
     <label>Name:</label> <input type="text" name="name"><br><br>